NewteqDeveloper/legacy-ngx-local-storage-package/projects/ngx-local-storage/README.md

     * Type: `boolean`
     * Determines if the data is stored as a JSON object. (i.e. it is stored with `JSON.stringify()` and loaded with `JSON.parse()`)
     * Default: __true__
+	* __nullUndefinedIsTheSame__
+    * Type: `boolean`
+    * Determines if the service should try null and undefined as the same type.
+Usually would you want this to be the case, but you can change it.
+    * Default: __true__
+	* __allowNullStorage__
+    * Type: `boolean`
+    * Determines if null can be stored against a key.
+If null is passed to the `setItem` method, and this flag is true, it will save null to that key.
+By default it will remove the item if null is passed it the `setItem` as the default value is __false__.
+This works in conjuction with the **nullUndefinedIsTheSame** property and if this is true, the same behaviour will happen if undefined is passed in and this is set to true.
+It will remove the item rather than presisting it.
+    * Default: __false__

 ## API